Vasuji/AIND-Sudoku/README.md

     for i in range(len(naked_twins)):
         box1 = naked_twins[i][0]
         box2 = naked_twins[i][1]
-        # finding intersection of peers
+        # Step -I: Finding intersection of peers
         peers_intersection = set(peers[box1]) & set(peers[box2])
-        #Delete the two digits in naked twins from all common peers.
+        # Step-II: Delete the two digits in naked twins from all common peers.
         for peer_value in peers_intersection:
             if len(values[peer_value])>2:
                 for remove_value in values[box1]: